OfficeDev/teams-toolkit/docs/fx-core/frontendhosting-help.md

 ### Error Message
 Static website hosting feature is disabled for Azure Storage Account.
 ### Mitigation
 To host the tab front-end code in Azure Storage Account, you need to enable the static website feature.
-You can simply re-run the `Teams - Provision in the Cloud` command and toolkit automatically enable the feature.
+You can simply re-run the `Teams - Provision in the Cloud` command and the toolkit automatically enables the feature.
 If you use CLI, try `teamsfx provision`.
 To manually enable this feature, see [here](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website-how-to?tabs=azure-portal#enable-static-website-hosting)

 ## FE.EnableStaticWebsiteError
 ### Error Message